Where can you get the freshest meal in Korea? Simple. Korean restaurants.

 Galbi & Samgyeopsal

-Galbi (갈비) and samgyeopsal (삼겹살) are meat dishes cooked and served from grills in the center of your table.
-This is what western countries call Korean barbecue.
+Galbi (갈비) and samgyeopsal (삼겹살) are meat dishes usually cooked and served from grills in the middle of your table.
+What the West calls “Korean barbecue.”

-Once you’re seated, workers will chuck side dishes on your table.
-Order an amount of meat.
+Now order an amount of meat.
 Throw in some rice (밥; bap) and beer (맥주; maekju) if you’d like.

 Lean back!
 A worker will swing by and drop a searing bucket of coals in the center of your table.
 (Gas grills are common nowadays.)